 Following her role as Shelby, Roberts sparked the ‘90s with Pretty Woman opposite Richard Gere and bested that one with her first of the 2000s, winning an Oscar for the true story of Erin Brockovich.

-Today she’s 54 is just as active and wonderful as ever, most recently in the 2018 Amazon series Homecoming.
-She has several projects that she’s working on right now, including the series Gaslit.
+Today she’s 55 and is just as active and wonderful as ever, most recently in the 2022 limited series Gaslit for Starz and the 2022 film Ticket to Paradise.
+Leave the World Behind is currently in production.
 Roberts and her husband, cameraman Daniel Moder, met on the set of their film The Mexican in 2000.
 They have three children together.

 What a phenomenal cast!
 It’s thrilling to watch the seasoned talents of Sally Field and Shirley MacLaine welcome such incredible newcomers as Julia Roberts and Daryl Hannah.
 What a film.
 Who was your favorite character from Steel Magnolias?
 Ever get a chance to see a production of the original stage play?